itoc/sns-to-gelf-client/readme.md

 #### To run on beanstalk:
 - Zip up package.json and any required files
 - Upload ZIP to beanstalk and it will be deployed!
+- Be sure to set configuration options as environment variables in beanstalk, you will need to run direct as a service and not proxy-pass via Nginx.

 #### To use:
 Setup SNS to point to the HTTP URL of your service, the service will auto-confirm any new SNS registration topics!